Explore a timeline of the most important events in the 50 year history of the York Catholic District School Board.

 York County Roman Catholic Separate School Board (YCRCSSB) becomes one of the first school boards in Canada to offer fully subsidized Religious Education Course, Part One for teachers.

-John Zupancic appointed Director
+John Zupancic appointed Director of Education

 The Board receives approval from the Ontario Government to change its name to The York Region Roman Catholic Separate School Board